robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 easier to separate for color blind people.

-If you specify three colors, the first one will be used when all the test succeed, the second when only non-critical tests have failed, and the last when there are critical failures.
-This feature thus allows using a separate background color, for example yellow, when non-critical tests have failed.
+If you specify three colors, the first one will be used when all the tests pass, the second when all tests have been skipped, and the last when there are any failures.

 The specified colors are used as a value for the `body` element's `background` CSS property.
 The value is used as-is and